-Wear thermal underwear and socks, topped with jeans and a sweatshirt or fleece popover.
+Wear womens' long underwear and socks, topped with jeans and a sweatshirt or fleece popover.
 Wear your puffer jacket and complete your outfit with a beanie and gloves.
 We suggest an insulated hiking boot with this outfit.

 Wear fleece-lined leggings with thermal socks and boots, paired with a cozy tunic-length fleece or sweater.
 For outerwear, choose a long puffer, perhaps with a faux-fur lined hood.
 Accessorize with a bright scarf and gloves.

 Wear thermal underwear and socks under skinny jeans and cute women’s winter boots or booties.
 Wear a sweater of wool or cashmere, topped with a fashion scarf tied around your neck.
 Top this with your puffer and accessorize with a cute hat and gloves.
 Leave your puffer unzipped enough to showcase your scarf.